Honduran Miss World contestant and sister found murdered

 "This is the main hypothesis we have for this crime, based on the witnesses and investigations we've done," he added.

-Police took Ruiz and Aris Maldonado into custody on Tuesday, confiscating two pistols and their pick-up truck and identifying them as the homicide's main suspects, he said.
+Police took Ruiz and another man into custody on Tuesday, confiscating two pistols and their pick-up truck.

-On his Facebook page, Maldonado lamented "these very difficult and unjust moments of life" but did not make reference to any details of the double homicide.
-Ruiz has yet to comment publicly on the allegations.

 Alvarado, a student who aspired to become a career diplomat, had been due to take part in the Miss World pageant that starts on Thursday and culminates in the final in London on Dec.
 14.

 The sisters went missing Nov.
-13, when they were seen leaving a birthday party for Ruiz at a local water park in a car without a license plate in Santa Barbara, a coffee-growing region where drug gangs are active.
+13, when they were seen leaving a party in a car without a licence plate in Santa Barbara, a coffee-growing region where drug gangs are active.

-On Wednesday night, police arrested the water park's owners on suspicion of being accomplices in the crime, Osorio said.

 Drug cartels use Honduras as a staging post for U.S.-bound cocaine from South America, aggravating violence in the impoverished Central American nation that has helped spark a surge in illegal immigration to the United States.